rbtylee/tutorial-jsonc/tutorial/edit.md

 - int json_object_int_inc(json_object \*obj, int64_t val)

-The variable value can be negative.
-Therefore, this function can also decrement.
+ This function can also decrement as the variable value can be negative.
 Hence:

 ```
    json_object *root = json_object_from_file("contact.json");